Met doubles down on coronation arrests as more than half face no further action

 Those released without charge included six anti-monarchy protesters and three charity volunteers.

-The Met previously said it would apologise to those wrongly arrested during the coronation if it is found officers made mistakes.
+The force previously said it would apologise to those wrongly arrested during the coronation if it is found officers made mistakes.

 In a statement issued on Wednesday, Assistant Commissioner Matt Twist said among those facing no further action were people seen in “possession of glue, allen keys and other paraphernalia”.